How to Learn Cantonese: 6 Easy Ways to Learn Cantonese Quickly

 To learn Cantonese quickly, you’ll need to dedicate a lot of time to studying and have a consistent learning routine.
 Another way to learn quickly is to use a variety of resources since each one has its own strengths.
 For example, podcasts can help your listening and understanding, but using a language app might be better for learning vocabulary and grammar.

-There are many options to learn Cantonese at home, but one of the most popular is to learn with a language app, especially if you are a beginner.
-They’re convenient and can be a fun and interesting way to study.
+There are many options to learn Cantonese at home, but one of the most popular is to learn with a language app.
+Apps are convenient and can be a fun and effective way to study.
 Once you reach an intermediate level, you can take online classes, either privately or in a group.
-There are also new options that are being developed, such as watching YouTube videos and listening to podcasts.
+There are also new more flexible options, such as watching YouTube videos and listening to podcasts.

 Cantonese is considered to be an exceptionally difficult language for English speakers to learn.
-This is because there are significant linguistic differences between the two languages, such as different writing systems and pronunciation.
+This is because there are significant linguistic differences between the two languages.
+The most notable differences are the writing systems and pronunciation.
 For example, Cantonese is a tonal language, whereas English is not.

 There are many ways to learn Cantonese for free, including podcasts and watching YouTube videos.
 Some language apps offer some or all of their content for free, such as Duolingo and CantoneseClass101.
 You can also find authentic Cantonese material such as websites and newspapers for free.